hsheikhm/GitHub-CV/README.md

   * ***Description:***
   Students at Makers Academy fill in a daily feedback form in order to submit their feelings to coaches.
   * ***Technologies:***
-  Website is built in Angular JS and styled beautifully with HTML, CSS and Bootstrap.
-It is also connected to a Firebase database to keep data real-time.
+  Website is built in Angular JS and styled with HTML, CSS and Bootstrap.
+It is connected to a Firebase database to keep data real-time.
+Automation tools are built using [Grunt](https://github.com/hsheikhm/daily_review_app/blob/master/gruntfile.js).
   * ***Successes:***
   The app is the first project from students to be taken forward by the Academy.
 It was only built in 3 days.
 We created our very own [Slackbot](https://github.com/hsheikhm/daily-review-slackbot) in just 1 day.
 It clearly demonstrates the benefits of using Angular JS.